Jonasodiq/notes-api/README.md

 # Notes API

   Notes API is a serverless REST API built with Node.js, Serverless Framework, AWS Lambda and DynamoDB.
 Users can register, log in (JWT), and create, read, update, soft delete and restore notes.
 All notes are per-user and protected with JWT and a simple Middy middleware.

-## 📱 Features

-- 🧑‍💻 Register (register) + Login (login) with hashed password (bcrypt)
-- 🔐 JWT-based authentication
-- 📝 CRUD for notes
-- 🗑️ Soft delete + restore (trash)
-- ✔️ Simple input validation (title ≤ 50 characters, text ≤ 300 characters)

-  - title ≤ 50 characters

-  # Notes API

-  Notes API is a serverless REST API built with Node.js, Serverless Framework, AWS Lambda and DynamoDB.
-Users can register, log in (JWT), and create, read, update, soft delete and restore notes.
-All notes are per-user and protected with JWT and a simple Middy middleware.